Y-Robin/Pong_AI/README.md

 PongAI is a modern take on the classic game of Pong, enhanced with the power of Artificial Intelligence.
 This project enables users to train a neural network to play Pong, compete against the AI, or enjoy a classic two-player game.

+This project utilizes the entire game frame as input for the neural network model, which allows the AI to learn and make decisions based on the current state of the game.
+The network architecture is designed around a Deep Q-Network (DQN) model, consisting of convolutional layers that process the frame, followed by dense layers that output the decision for the next move.

 ## Features

 - **AI Training**: Train an AI model to learn playing Pong by observing and adapting to gameplay.